bshastry/vagrant-pallang/README.md

 ### Introduction

-This is a vagrant box that demos *PALLang*---acronym for Program Analysis with LLVM and Clang---a heuristics based program analysis tool that eagerly flags uses of potentially undefined CXX class members in source code.
+This is a vagrant box that demos *Melange*, a heuristics based program analysis tool that eagerly flags multiple bug classes in source code.
 It is vaguely like lint, very vaguely if you look into it closely.
 Try it!

 ### Demo: Provisioning and running